 - 9. If MacDon in-cab controls are installed: Remove the cap from connector C81B (A). - 10.
 Remove the cap from connector C72B (B). - 11.
 Remove the cover from hydraulic receptacle (C).
 Clean the receptacle mating surfaces. - 12.
 Push in lock button (D) and pull handle (E) to the fully open position. - 13.
 Remove hydraulic quick coupler (F) from the storage plate on the combine.
 Clean the mating surface of the coupler. - 14.
-Position coupler (F) onto float module receptacle (C), and push handle (E) to engage the pins into the receptacle. - 15.
+Position coupler (F) onto float module receptacle (C). - 15.
 Push handle (E) to the closed position until lock button (D) snaps out. - 16.
 Remove combine connector (G) from its storage location on the combine and connect it to receptacle C72B (B).
 Turn the collar on the connector to lock it in place. - 17.
-If MacDon in-cab controls are installed: Remove cab control kit connector C81A (H) from its storage location on the combine and connect it to C81B (A).
+If MacDon in-cab controls are installed: Remove cab control kit connector C81A (H) from its storage location on the combine and connect it to receptacle C81B (A).
 Turn the collar on the connector to lock it in place.

-18. Pull driveline collar (A) back to release the driveline from the support bracket.
+Pull driveline collar (A) back to release the driveline from the support bracket (B).
 Remove the driveline from the support bracket.